The Black Voices Project

 Tune in to discuss!

 Join us at the end of each month for our wrap-up zoom discussion!
 We’ll have an in depth discussion and round-table analysis of the book, it’s themes, and real world application.
-We’ll also do some surprise giveaways!
+You can also check in with our Facebook group for real time engagement, some surprise giveaways, announcements and more!

 In order to truly understand this moment and our role in it, we must know how history brought us here and make a serious commitment to amplify Black voices.